 Do you want to learn how to make an infographic without wasting valuable time and money?
-In this guest post submitted by Amy Cowen, you’re going to discover a time and money saving way to create epic infographics for your blog!
+In this post, guest author Amy will show you a time and money-saving way to create epic infographics for your blog!
 Rock on Amy!

 This is a rather detrimental view of infographics, especially when we know that infographics tend to get more views – around 15 % more to be accurate -, and get more easily shared than any other type of content, barring videos.